aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/axisbins/_index.md

 ```

-Sets the width of axis bin
+Sets the width of the axis bin.

 **Parameters:**
 | Parameter | Type | Description |